mattspotnitz/p8105_hw2_mes2165/Homework2.md

     ## 5 2/1/50  17.2
     ## 6 1/3/50  17.0

-\#There were no missing values
+There were no missing values.

-\#I will convert the 2 digit year date into a 4 digit year date
+I will convert the 2 digit year date into a 4 digit year date.

 ``` r
 date_vector = df_snip_one %>% pull(date) %>% lubridate::mdy()